Property Transfer Tax BC

 If you’re looking for a realtor to help you purchase a property, call me today!

-If you are a Canadian citizen or Permanent resident, the property transfer tax is as follows:
+If you are a Canadian citizen or permanent resident then the PTT on fair market value is calculated as follows:

 - 1% on the first $200,000